NursultanTheAnalyst/Excel-project/README.md

 # Stroke Prediction Dataset

-This is the link to download the dataset from Kaggle:
+This is the link to download the dataset that I used from Kaggle:

 https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset